Ad1020/working_capital_dividends/README.md

 available at time *t–1*.

+## Entry Point

+An entry point script (`main.py`) is provided to verify that the project runs correctly in a standard Python environment

 ## How to Reproduce the Results

 1. Install the required Python libraries listed in `requirements.txt`
 2. Open the Jupyter Notebook `working-capital-dividends.ipynb`
 3. Run the notebook from top to bottom to execute the full workflow
 4. All tables and figures are automatically exported to the `output/` and `figures/` folders

 ## Environment